ueberdosis/hocuspocus/docs/api/extensions/logger.md

 ## toc

 ## Introduction

-Hocuspocus doesn't log anything to stdout/stderr.
+Hocuspocus doesn’t log anything.
 Thanks to this simple extension it will.

 ## Installation
 Install the Logger package with:

 ```bash